 “We have the competitive advantage that Malaysian SME food exporters need to break into international markets in the Middle East, especially Saudi Arabia,” said the company in a media release.

-“Exporting food to Malaysian’s in Saudi Arabia on Haj or Umrah is an interesting market entry strategy which will guarantee certain levels of consumption, the ‘Food for Umrah’ programme is an excellent initiative to increase Halal food exports.” said Captain Azlan Zainal Abidin the CEO of Eaglexpress.
+“Exporting food to Malaysian’s in Saudi Arabia on Haj or Umrah is an interesting market entry strategy which will guarantee certain levels of consumption, the ‘Food for Umrah’ program is an excellent initiative to increase Halal food exports,” said Captain Azlan Zainal Abidin the CEO of Eaglexpress.

 He said the company would like to explore the possibility of having those in the program as vendors to our airline, “which would mean that if we are operating in other countries in the Middle East and Africa then the products would be able to reach these markets.”

-According to official Saudi government statistics the annual the number of Haj pilgrims is approximately 1.8 Million and Umrah pilgrims is 5.9 Million respectively, this represents a huge market coupled with the Saudi Arabia domestic market of some 28 million consumers.
+According to official Saudi government statistics, the annual number of Haj pilgrims is approximately 1.8 Million and Umrah pilgrims is 5.9 Million respectively, this represents a huge market coupled with the Saudi Arabia domestic market of some 28 million consumers.

 Malaysia’s Haj quota was recently increased following the royal visit from HRH Salman bin Abdulaziz Al Saud, King of Saudi Arabia

-According to a recent report in BERNAMA the “Food for Umrah” program hoped to export an equivalent to about 16 tonnes of agricultural-related foods “Eaglexpress has the advantage of being able to offer cargo space a reduced rates than other airlines and logistics providers and will offer all producers in this program cargo rates at cost, for us it’s a matter of national interest of profitability.”
+According to a recent report in BERNAMA, the “Food for Umrah” program hoped to export an equivalent to about 16 tonnes of agricultural-related foods “Eaglexpress has the advantage of being able to offer cargo space reduced rates than other airlines and logistics providers and will offer all producers in this program cargo rates at cost, for us, it’s a matter of national interest of profitability.”